 With the days becoming shorter, all birds have much less time to find food and for small species, this can mean foraging and eating continuously from dawn until dusk.

-In cold and icy weather, their normal food can be hard to find, so if you want to make a real difference, feed the very best quality food you can buy when it’s cold.
-High-energy food really can help make a difference, like our Peckish Winter Warmer Seed Mix.
+In cold and icy weather, their normal food can be hard to find, so in feeding birds in winter with the very best quality food you can buy will make a huge difference.
+High-energy food really can help make a difference, like our Peckish Winter Warmer Seed Mix which is is packed with ingredients that are high in energy and fat content.

 Choose energy-rich bird food that contains suet, nuts and oil-rich seed such as sunflower hearts.
 Peckish Extra Goodness Nuggets are a great choice as they can be presented in feeders, on bird tables or ground feeders, so that every type of bird can benefit.
 Each nugget contains a nutritious combination of high-energy suet, seeds and high protein mealworms, mimicking a natural diet and providing birds with the energy and nutrients they need to stay healthy.
 Feed daily and increase the quantity during cold and icy weather.